decentralized-identity/waci-presentation-exchange/spec/spec.md

 ### Step 1 - Generate QR Code

 The QR code used to start a presentation is constructed by encoding a json based message into a URI, then encoding that URI into a QR code.

 #### JSON message

-The contents of the QR code to be generated can described in the following JSON bloc, which is also what DIDComm v2 calls an "out of band invitation."
+The contents of the QR code to be generated are described in the following JSON bloc, which DIDComm v2 calls an "out of band invitation."

 ```json=
 {